 Provide ongoing education: Workshops, field days, and demonstrations can help landowners see techniques in action.

 Swanton Pacific Ranch's Fuels and Vegetation Education (FAVE) program educated professionals on wildfire fuel mitigation and vegetation management to accelerate efforts for a more sustainable and fire-resilient California landscape.
-The RMAC also provides an annual educational workshop series (see the Workshops section on the RMAC’s Livestock Grazing Management Resources webpage), as do a variety of other rangeland organizations (e.g., , , , among others).
+The RMAC also provides an annual educational workshop series (see the “Workshops” section on the RMAC’s Livestock Grazing Management Resources webpage), as do a variety of other rangeland organizations (e.g., Western Landowners Alliance, California Rangeland Conservation Coalition, California Rangeland Trust, and California-Pacific Section of the Society for Range Management).

-Sharing success stories is an important component of education and outreach, as it provides a tangible example of prescribed grazing and outcomes in action (see Box: Success Stories).
+Sharing success stories is an important component of education and outreach, as it provides a tangible example of prescribed grazing and outcomes in action (see Box 3: Success Stories).

 Addressing Landowner Concerns